cwru-robotics/cwru_dnn/data_preprocess/data_pp/README.md

 'dictionary' contains the dictionary that maps label to label value.

 The method of reading the file:
-'''change to the directory where 'depth_data' resides'''
+'''schange to the directory where 'depth_data' resides'''
 ```python3
 from six.moves import cPickle as pickle
 file_name = 'depth_data'